kmgill/HourlyPlanet/README.md

 # HourlyPlanet

-Hourlyplanet is a Python script which backs the Hourlycosmos Twitter account.
+Hourlyplanet is a Python script which backs the Hourly Cosmos Twitter and Mastodon accounts.
 It picks random images from the configured Flickr users photostreams or albums and tweets it with the description, name, Twitter @, and a shortened link to the source.
-The script will either do a direct post (`-p` option) or respond to Twitter mentions (`-r` option).
-Twitter mentions are checked if they contain the text 'please' and will respond if it detects it.
+The script will either do a direct post (`-p` option) or respond to Twitter/Mastodon mentions (`-r` option).
+Social mentions are checked if they contain the text 'please' and will respond if it detects it.

 ## Program Options
 ```
-usage: hourlyplanet.py [-h] [-c CONFIG] [-r] [-p] [-s SINCEID] [-w WRITEIDTO]
+usage: hourlyplanet.py [-h] [-c CONFIG] [-r] [-p] [-s SINCEID] [-w WRITEIDTO] [-S SOURCES] [-t] [-i TRANSLATIONS] [-d DESTINATION]
-                       [-S SOURCES]

 optional arguments:
   -h, --help            show this help message and exit